EVERYDAY CHOICES

 NASA created an entire website about climate change, including articles about the evidence, causes, effects, and solutions.
 Only people who believe that Earth is flat may not find this enough of a proof that the climate crisis is real.

-NOAA is the National Oceanic and Atmosperic Administration.
-Their reach goes from the surface of the sun to the depths of the ocean floor as they work to keep the public informed of the changing environment around them.
+the surface of the sun to the depths of the ocean floor as they work to

 The Climate Reality Project was founded by Nobel Laureate and former US Vice President Al Gore.
 Its main purpose is to move the conversation forward and turn awareness into action all across the Earth to solve the climate crisis.